dortania/OpenCore-Install-Guide/ktext.md

 For extra functionality with OpenCore:

 * [AppleUsbKbDxe.efi](https://github.com/acidanthera/AppleSupportPkg)
-  * Used for Apple Hotkeys and FileVault support when OpenCore's built-in drivers do not work with your firmware.
-Recommended testing without it first.
+  * Used for Apple Hotkeys and FileVault support when OpenCore's built-in drivers do not work with your firmware. **Recommended testing without it first as you will not be able to choose anything in the picker if configured incorrectly**

 For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
 These files will go in your Drivers folder in your EFI